igo/nlogger/README.md

 'methods' is a list of log methods you want to have in your logging system.
 If you like, you can add other methods to this list, so that you could do something like

-    var move =
+    var move = function(zig) { //for great justice! };

     var spruce = require('spruce').init({'methods' : {'cats': { handlers : { 'zig' : move}}}});

     if (someoneSetUpUsTheBomb())
         spruce.cats('Main Screen Turn on!')

-and then
+... and then the zig will move when the bomb is set up.

 'moduleName' is used to print the name of the module where the error occured.